catalyzeio/echo-guide/README.md

 - [NodeJS](https://nodejs.org/en/) (0.12 or greater)
 - [Git](https://git-scm.com/)

-This template can be installed with the Foundation CLI, or downloaded and set up manually.
+This template can be installed with the Foundation CLI (recommended - @allanwhite), or downloaded and set up manually.

+### Notes by @allanwhite

+* The above install notes will need revision; they're based on the foundation sites template, which we have customized.
+You should be able to download this repo and run the dependency installs (`npm install`, `bower install`).
+New packages should be added to the `bower.json` file by adding the `--save` flag when installing.
+* The customized version uses `svg-inject` to inline SVGs; the JS won't work locally unless it's run with a webserver.

-### Using the CLI
+### Using the Foundation CLI

 Install the Foundation CLI with this command: